 If GPS tracking involves employees using their own devices, you should put in place a bring-your-own-device policy.
 You should seek consent from the employee to use their personal before making anything a requirement.

 Most importantly, employers need to ensure that employees are receptive to being tracked with GPS.
 Successful implementation requires the cooperation of happy employees.

 It is best practice to be upfront about monitoring than to be underhanded.
 At the same time, an employer should remain empathetic and understand that there will be discomfort that monitoring will impose on employees.

 It is the role of employers to stay credible and build trust.
 They should welcome questions on how GPS monitoring will work and convey the reasons they want to implement it.
 If you’re using time clock software, then outline how GPS functions for that solution.
 If proposals prompt heavy resistance, then employers should offer alternative solutions.

-Employers should use GPS monitoring for the right business operations.
+Employers should use a geofencing time clock for the right business operations.
 Employers should train their employees on how to become more familiar with GPS monitoring, so they feel more comfortable with implementation.